YonatanKra/electron-compiler/README.md

     {
         "verifyConfig": true | false,   // Whether to verify configuration before starting build.
-(Default: true) "archiveOutput" true | false,   // Whether to archive electron packager output for Windows and Linux.
-(Default: true) "platforms": [],                // Array or platforms to compile for.
+(Default: true) "archiveOutput": true | false,   // Whether to archive electron packager output for Windows and Linux.
+(Default: true)
+        "platforms": [],                // Array or platforms to compile for.
 Supported options: win32, linux, darwin "uglifyList": [],               // Array of paths to uglify.
 JavaScript and CSS files are supported.
         "ignoreList": [],               // Array of files to ignore.